Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Reno, NV**

 A cheaper, smaller Vegas.
-Worth considering as a place to buy a house together—Nevada has no state income tax, relatively low property costs compared to California, and easy access to both outdoor adventures and city entertainment.
+Worth considering as a place to buy a house together—Nevada has no state income tax, relatively low property costs compared to other states, and easy access to both outdoor adventures and city entertainment.
 Reno specifically offers a mix of affordability, skiing access, and a growing economy.

 **Drive Time to Lake Tahoe: ~1 hour**